control8r/midimonster-homepage/site/index.rst

 			<h2>Contribute</h1>

 		You like MIDIMonster project and want to contribute?
-Sounds great, here youi can find all the information on how you can help in developing this open source project
+Sounds great!
+We have gathered all the information on how you can help in developing this open source project

 		.. container:: flex-mobile-algn-vert centered